zwpku/sparse-learning-CRN/README.md

    	This library is used to process the configuration file: [./working_dir/sparse_learning.cfg](./working_dir/sparse_learning.cfg).

    2. [RANLIB.C](http://www.netlib.org/random/ranlib.c.tar.gz).
-       	This library contains several random number generators.
+       	This library provides random number generators.
-	It is used in the code ssa.cpp to generate random trajectories of reactions.
+	It is used in the code [./src/ssa.cpp](./src/ssa.cpp) to generate random trajectories of reactions.

 If one wants to build a parallel code, one also needs

    3. [MPICH](https://www.mpich.org).
-	The trajectory data will be analysed by different processors.
+	The trajectory data will be distributed and analysed by different processors.
 	Therefore, a parallel code is helpful, when there are multiple trajectories.

-## DOWNLOAD
+## COMPILE & INSTALL

+1. Install the above libraries, if necessary.

+2. Download the source code:

 	git clone ht<span>tps://<span>github.com/zwpku/sparse-learning-CRN.git

-## COMPILE & INSTALL
+   The code should be avaiable in the directory ./sparse_learning_CRN

+3. Enter the directory ./sparse_learning_CRN/src

+  	cd ./sparse_learning_CRN/src

+4. Make sure paths of the directories containing the headers and library files are provided.

+5. Compile:

+        make

 ## LICENSING